GerardWorks/project3_kabbage/README.md

 ### FUTURE PLANS
 * User comments
 * Fix up on unresolved issues
-* Have a database that is able to images
+* Have a database that is able to store images
-* User able to upload pics instead of saving URL links
+* User able to upload pics instead of just saving URL links

 ### USER STORIES